 This indicator is based on the number of countries who respond "more than 50%" to the question "What proportion of primary health care facilities are offering cardiovascular risk stratification for the management of patients at high risk for heart attack and stroke?".
-Additionally, countries must have said all the following drugs were "generally available" in the primary care facilities of the public health sector: insulin, aspirin, metformin, thiazide diuretics, ACE inhibitors or Angiotensin II receptor blockers (at least one of the two), CC blockers, statins, and sulphonylurea(s).
+Additionally, countries must have said all the following drugs were "generally available" in the primary care facilities of the public health sector: insulin, aspirin, metformin, thiazide diuretics, ACE inhibitors, CC blockers, statins, and sulphonylurea(s).